Developer Guide

 1. Make a PR as described here against the development branch for code changes.

-2. Wait for a review and address any feedback.
-While we try and stay on top of all issues and PRs it might take a few days for someone to respond.
-Politely pinging the PR after a few days with no response is OK, we’ll try and respond with a timeline as soon as we are able.
+3. Wait for a review and address any feedback.
+While we try and stay on top of all issues and PRs it might take a while for someone to respond.
+Politely pinging the PR after a few days with no response is OK; we’ll try and respond with a timeline as soon as we are able.

-3. That’s it!
+4. That’s it!
 When the PR has received (:rocket:’s) from members of the core team they will merge the PR.
+Maintainers: Make sure to choose a Squash Merge when merging a PR into the development branch; that will keep the timeline clean with just the final result from each PR.

 Updating documentation